stulzq/IdentityServer4.Samples/Quickstarts/4_ImplicitFlowAuthenticationWithExternal/readme.md

 # Quickstart #4: Adding external Authentication

-This quickstart adds support for Tencent QQ authentication.
+This quickstart adds support for Google authentication.

+## Tutorial

+The tutorial that goes along with this sample can be found here [Adding Support for External Authentication](http://docs.identityserver.io/en/latest/quickstarts/4_external_authentication.html)